“Sir, everything written in my CV is true and real“

 5. Always verify documents

-It happens more often that the candidates lie about their documents and hesitate to submit it on time
+It happens more often than the candidates lie about their documents and hesitate to submit it on time

 Last 3 months salary slip, bank statement.
 Experience and relieving letter of the last company are few documents that need to be verified during the screening of the candidates.